 I got to this point quite easily

-Disney+ blocked my attempts to stream Jungle Cruise
+Disney+ blocked my attempts to stream Jungle Cruise, even though I was in the US

-Unlike Disney+, HBO Max immediately detected that I was using a VPN connection and blocked me even though I was connected to a US server.
+Unlike Disney+, HBO Max immediately detected that I was using a VPN connection and blocked me even though I was in the US and connected to a US server.

 HBO Max detected I was using a VPN and blocked me